ihmcrobotics/ihmc-realtime/README.md

 #IHMCRealtime
-IHMCRealtime is a simple support library that provides three feature sets:
+IHMCRealtime is a simple support library that provides four feature sets:

 1. A JNI-backed threading library for attaching real-time POSIX threads to a running JVM process, allowing for deterministic computation of tasks
 2. A JNI-backed CPU Affinity library
-2. Pure Java data structures for lockless inter-thread communication
+3. Pure Java data structures for lockless inter-thread communication
+4. Simple utility to retrieve Linux processes from /proc and set their scheduler and priority

-Pre-compiled shared objects for the native portion are provided for Ubuntu 12.10+ and Mac OS X 10.8+.
+Pre-compiled shared objects for the native portion are provided for Ubuntu 14.04+ and Mac OS X 10.8+.
 The libraries can be easily rebuilt using the instructions included below.

 ### Documentation